i18n-pro/core/README.md

 ```
 **Function API**：Connect the international language package into the project, consisting of  `initI18n` ,  `t` ,  `setI18n`  and  `withI18n`
 * **initI18n**：Used to initialize the fixed configuration, and finally return the objects containing the following 3 APIs
-* **t**：It is used for wrapping  `Translation`  to achieve internationalization, and it is also used as a logo of the command line to match  `Translation`  rules
+* **t**：It is used for wrapping  `Translation Text`  to achieve internationalization, and it is also used as a logo of the command line to match  `Translation Text`  rules
 * **setI18n**：Set language and language package
 * **withI18n**：It is applicable to the server.
 Each interface response needs to be internationalized